ChillarAnand/avilpage.com/2019/03/intellij-pycharm-plugins-productivity.md

 -->

 As per 2019 [JetBrains survery], PyCharm is the most widely used(36%) IDE for Python development.
-Eventhough PyCharm comes with lot of built in features, there are a lot of plugins available for PyCharm and other Intellij IDEs.
+Even though PyCharm comes with lot of built in features, there are a lot of plugins available for PyCharm and other Intellij IDEs.
 In this article, we will see some plugins which will boost our productivity during development.

 ### Highlight Bracket Pair

-Instead of manually scanning where a bracket starts/ends, [Highlight Bracket Pair][] will automatically hightlight the bracket pairs based on cursor position.
+Instead of manually scanning where a bracket starts/ends, [Highlight Bracket Pair][] will automatically highlight the bracket pairs based on cursor position.

 ### Rainbow Brackets